-- the success of products or technologies that compete with our product candidates, including results of clinical trials of product candidates of our competitors; - results of clinical trials for our product candidates and the timing of the receipt of such results; - the results of our efforts to in-license or acquire the rights to other products, product candidates and technologies for the treatment of ophthalmic diseases; - political, regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and

-• the other factors described in this "Risk Factors" section.
+- the success of products or technologies that compete with our product candidates, including results of clinical trials of product candidates of our competitors; - results of clinical trials for our product candidates and the timing of the receipt of such results; - the results of our efforts to in-license or acquire the rights to other products, product candidates and technologies for the treatment of ophthalmic diseases: - political, regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.

-For example, following our announcement of initial, top-line results from our pivotal OPH1002 and OPH1003 Fovista trials for the treatment of wet AMD, the closing price of our common stock declined from \$38.77 on December 9, 2016 to \$5.29 on December 12, 2016 and further declined to \$2.82 on September 29, 2017.
+For example, following our announcement of initial, top-line results from the first two of our pivotal Fovista trials for the treatment of wet AMD, the closing price of our common stock declined from \$38.77 on December 9, 2016 to \$5.29 on December 12, 2016 and declined further thereafter.
+The closing price of our common stock was \$2.62 on May 8, 2018.
 Following periods of volatility in the market price of a company's stock, securities class-action litigation has often been instituted against that company.
 We and certain of our current and former executive officers have been named as defendants in purported class action lawsuits following our announcement of the initial, top-line results.
-See "Part II, Item 1-Legal Proceedings" and "-Risks Related to Our Updated Business Plan, Financial Position and Need for Additional Capital-We and certain of our current and former executive officers have been named as defendants in lawsuits that could result in substantial costs and divert management's attention."
+See "Part II, Item 1-Legal Proceedings" and "-Risks Related to Our Business Plan, Financial Position and Need for Additional Capital-We and certain of our current and former executive officers have been named as defendants in lawsuits that could result in substantial costs and divert management's attention."
 These proceedings and other similar litigation, if instituted against us, could cause us to incur substantial costs to defend such claims and divert management's attention and resources, which could seriously harm our business.